-All applicants must meet the qualifying criteria, set out as follows.
-Applications can only be considered from Welsh people who satisfy the follwing conditions:
+All subject areas are considered but, to be eligible, students must meet the qualifying criteria.
+Applications can only be considered from Welsh people who satisfy the following conditions:

 - Applicants must have a permanent address in Wales at sometime during the three years immediately preceding the date of application (note that a term-time address in Wales, such as a college or university student, does NOT fall within this category) and

 - Applicants must be either born in Wales OR have one or both parents born in Wales OR have for an aggregate period of not less than seven years been regular pupils or students at any educational institution(s) in Wales

 Currently the Foundation does NOT consider applications of the following types:

 - Undergraduate courses (including intercalated degree courses in medical science)

 - Courses at institutions that have not been approved by the Department of Education

 - Higher degrees where students already have a higher degree (this does not exclude progress from a Master’s degree to a PhD)

 - Accounting training courses

 - Private tuition (e.g. for music students)